Tidal capture and repeating partial tidal disruption events of giant stars

-The compact core of the giant star is replaced by a sink particle treated as a point mass that interacts with the SPH particles only through gravitation.
-And the radius of the core is characterized by gravitational softening radius of the sink particle.
-The envelope obeys an adiabatic equation of state with adiabatic index $\gamma=5/3$, and the entire star is then relaxed to hydrostatic equilibrium using $10^{6}$ SPH particles, with adaptive smoothing lengths determined by the neighbor count \citep{2018PASA...35...31P}.
-The stellar structures obtained through these approximations are almost identical to those in MESA (See comparisons in Appendix \ref{sec: stellar structure comparison}).
+The compact core of the giant star was replaced by a sink particle treated as a point mass that interacts with the SPH particles only through gravitation.
+The radius of the core is characterized by the gravitational softening radius of the sink particle.
+The envelope obeys an adiabatic equation of state with adiabatic index $\gamma=5/3$, and the entire star was then relaxed to hydrostatic equilibrium using $10^{6}$ SPH particles, with adaptive smoothing lengths determined by the neighbor count \citep{2018PASA...35...31P}.
+The stellar structures obtained through these approximations are almost identical to those in MESA (see comparisons in Appendix \ref{sec: stellar structure comparison}).